If Stopped or Arrested

 If you are stopped or accosted by a Law Enforcement Officer and asked: “Why are you carrying this weapon/knife?” or “Do you have a weapon/knife on your person?” then the only safe response is to ask, “Am I free to go?” if the response is “Yes,” then walk away.
 If the response is “No,” then you are in custody and the above rights apply and you then respond per S.A.C , starting with Remain SILENT saying, “I assert my right to remain silent.”
 (See below under #3 for the exception if you are stopped in your vehicle).

-You might want to view the video “Don’t Talk to Police” by Regent Law School Professor James Duane which goes into further depth about how to legally and safely respond to a Law Enforcement Officer in order to protect your rights: http://youtu.be/6wXkI4t7nuc
+You might want to view the eye-opening video “Don’t Talk to Police” by Regent Law School Professor James Duane which goes into further depth about the tricks used by Law Enforcement Officers and how to legally and safely respond in order to protect your rights: https://youtu.be/d-7o9xYp7eE

 #2: ASK for your ATTORNEY (The “A” in SAC)